How drugs like Ozempic can help after bariatric surgery

 How much weight can you lose on semaglutide?

-The average person loses nearly 15% of their body weight within a year and a half of a weekly injection of 2.4mg semaglutide.
+The average person loses nearly 15% of their body weight within a year and a half of weekly injections of 2.4 mg of semaglutide.

-In addition to slowing down digestion and reducing one’s appetite, Ozempic and Wegovy may have other sustained benefits for weight loss, according to one study of almost 200 people with obesity and overweight.
+In addition to slowing down digestion and controlling appetite, Ozempic and Wegovy may have other sustained benefits for weight loss, according to one study of almost 200 people with obesity and overweight.
 Researchers checked in continuously with participants over a period of two years.
-They found that semaglutide significantly reduced cravings for salty and spicy food, dairy, and starches.
-Participants also found it easier to resist the cravings that did come up.
-This lines up nicely with other research that suggests semaglutide affects the way your brain reacts and thinks about food, which can lead you to eat less.
+They found that semaglutide significantly reduced cravings for salty and spicy foods, as well as dairy, and starches.
+Participants also found it easier to resist the cravings that did arise.
+This lines up nicely with other research that suggests that semaglutide affects the way your brain reacts and thinks about food, which can lead you to eat less.

-Can you use Wegovy or Ozempic after bariatric surgery?
+Can you use Wegovy or Ozempic after gastric sleeve or gastric bypass?

-While bariatric metabolic surgery is safe and effective, as many as one in three people regain weight after the procedure.
+While gastric sleeve and gastric bypass are both considered to be relatively safe and effective ways to lose weight, as many as one in three people regain weight after these procedures.
 GLP-1 medications like Wegovy and Ozempic can help them lose about two-thirds of that weight regain, according to one study.
 In the study, participants had gained back 15% of their body weight after bariatric surgery.
-Just six months later, after starting semaglutide, they had lost nearly 9% of the weight.
+Just six months later, after starting semaglutide, they had lost nearly 9% of their weight.

 About one in three people experienced gastrointestinal side effects, which are common to Ozempic and Wegovy, but — also like Ozempic and Wegovy — the side effects were mild and went away as their body got used to the medication.
 No serious adverse reactions were reported.